-With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the urinary bladder and elsewhere in the urinary tract.
+With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the ureter, urinary bladder and in the urethra.

 Urinary stones occur in all parts of the urinary system.
 97% of all urinary stones are located in the kidney and the ureter.
 Only 3% are found in the bladder and the urethra.